CiscoSE/Office365Importer/README.md

 ## Summary

-This is a script to import Microsoft Office 365 address space into Tags (Host Groups) within Stealthwatch.
+This is a script to import Microsoft Office 365 address space into Tags (Host Groups) within Stealthwatch Enterprise.

 This allows for more granular tuning and identification of network flows within Stealthwatch Enterprise.